An Approximate Bayesian Approach to Optimal Input Signal Design for System Identification: Examples of input signal design

-The results are presented in Figures~\ref{fig:example_03_f1}, \ref{fig:example_03_f2}, and \ref{fig:example_03_f3}.
+The results are presented in Figures~\ref{fig:example_03_f1}-\ref{fig:example_03_f4}.
 The optimal input signal consistently lies on the boundary of the admissible set.
 For small $u_{\max}$, the optimal signal is rectangular, with a frequency close to the \textit{a priori} Larmor frequency.
 Since large values of $u(t)$ strongly damp spin oscillations and increases the noise, the optimal signals for large $u_{\max}$ consist of short pulses at the maximum admissible amplitude.
 Once the oscillations decay, the system should be re-excited by a new sequence of short pulses, repeated periodically, as illustrated in Fig.~\ref{fig:example_03_f3}.
 The harmonic signal $u(t) = 0.5u_{\max}(1+\cos(m_{\theta}t))$ is nearly optimal for small $u_{\max}$ but becomes ineffective for large $u_{\max}$, as it strongly damps the oscillations (see the lower right panel of Fig.~\ref{fig:example_03_f2}).
 As a result, the measurements carry less information about the Larmor frequency, and the estimation error increases despite the higher signal amplitude.
 An analogous behaviour is observed for rectangular signals.
 More generally, let $s(t)\in [0,1]$, be any signal and define $u(t)=as(t)$ with $a\geqslant 0$.
 Then, as illustrated in Fig.~\ref{fig:example_03_f1}, estimation error reaches a minimum for some non-zero value of the parameter $a$.

 Extending the experimental duration from $2$ to $5$~ms reduces the estimation error by a factor of 2 compared to the case shown in Fig.~\ref{fig:example_03_f1}.
 For $u_{\max}=200$ and an experiment duration of $5$ ms, the harmonic input signal yields an estimation error of $7$ mHz, while the optimal signal, shown in the lower left panel of Fig.~\ref{fig:example_03_f3}, reduces the error to $0.48$ mHz, that is, approximately $14$ times smaller.
+Further increasing the maximum allowable amplitude leads to a signal that consists of $5\mu\rm{s}$ pulses of maximum amplitude, spaced approximately $1.5T_2$ apart.
+This is illustrated in Fig. ~\ref{fig:example_03_f4}.

 Finally, the estimation error attains the Information-Theoretic Lower Bound~\eqref{eq:error_lb}, demonstrating that in this case the MAP estimator~\eqref{eq:map_estimator} achieves optimal performance.

 It should be noted that the above models assume the Markovian environment and this condition should be checked in an experiment.
 To do this, one can use the criterion given in \cite{Breuer2009}.
 Non-Markovian models are much more complicated (see e.g. \cite{Shen2018}) and one would need to employ a noise model with long memory.
 To model long-memory noise, fractional-order stochastic equations can be used instead of \eqref{eq:model_S9}.
 Such models capture long-memory effects, and their noise correlation function decays slowly, for example as $t^{-1/2}$, \cite{Iomin_2009}, \cite{Bania2013_Laguerre}, \cite{Bania_Laguerre}.